 Actually I’ve never come right out and said I hate monogamy.
-But through viral articles like ‘My Problem with Monogamy‘, it’s easily inferred.
+But through articles like ‘My Problem with Monogamy‘, it’s implied.
+Words have power, and my words are my responsibility.
+I have reflected and this is my attempt to clarify.

 Monogamy is not a person.
 Monogamy is a relationship configuration and is as such, impossible for me to hate.
 It’s neutral.
 Monogamists are simply people who adhere to monogamy.
 Polyamory is also a configuration.
 So what I really mean is that I dislike some of the actions performed by people who happen to have chosen monogamy.
 I also dislike some of the actions by people who have chosen polyamory.
 It’s the actions of individuals that I dislike, not the form of a relationship.
 Actions by people who enforce their choices as standard on others, who treat others like second class citizens, who are unwilling to confront their own flaws through insecurity, who choose willful ignorance and who often justify their position with quite frankly, insulting arguments.